DIN 1451: Third-party adaptations

-With the popularity of the DIN fonts, with their minimal, modern design, several designers and companies have released their own interpretations and adaptations, often adding new weights such as light or extra-bold, and italics, causing a range of digital interpretations to exist.
+With the popularity of the DIN fonts due their minimal and modern design, several designers and companies have released their own interpretations and adaptations, often adding new weights such as light or extra-bold, and italics, resulting in a range of digital interpretations.

+Commercial

 One of the most famous and best-selling digitisations of DIN is FF DIN (1995), created by Dutch typeface designer Albert-Jan Pool for FontFont.
 Typographica editor Stephen Coles has particularly praised it for the quality of its hinting for onscreen display.
 Users include the New York City Ballet, ETH Zurich, The Verge and the film The Wolf of Wall Street.
 Unlike the original design, it uses conventional weight names.

 As the original DIN design is out of copyright, other companies have offered digital releases (or obtained rights to resell Linotype's).
 Parachute (Latin, Arabic, Cyrillic, Greek), Elsner+Flake, Paratype (with Cyrillic characters) and others have issued revivals of some DIN styles, often upgraded with additional weights.

 Fontsite renamed its release Fette 1451.